The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines: Discussion

-Generally, the estimates of the spin and corona height of the flat disks decrease as the height of the corona above the constant aspect ratio disk increases.
+Generally, the estimates of the spin and coronal height of the flat disks decrease as the height of the corona above the constant-aspect-ratio disk increases.
 This effect occurs for two reasons.
-First, a flat disk model with lower spin and lower corona height can have similar behavior as a flat disk with higher spin and a larger corona height \citet{2012MNRAS.424..217F, 2014MNRAS.439.2307F}.
-Additionally, the thickness of the constant aspect ratio disk causes an enhancement in the line profiles at intermediate redshift values of $\sim 4-6$ keV and a slight decrease in more redshifted photons.
-This causes further underestimates of spin and corona height for the flat disk models to fit these features.
+First, a flat-disk model with lower spin and lower coronal height can have similar behavior as a flat disk with higher spin and a larger coronal height \citet{2012MNRAS.424..217F, 2014MNRAS.439.2307F}.
+Additionally, the thickness of the constant-aspect-ratio disk causes an enhancement in the line profiles at intermediate redshift values of $\sim 4-6$ keV and a slight decrease in more redshifted photons.
+This causes further underestimates of spin and coronal height for the flat-disk models to fit these features.

-We performed this same analysis but fit the other disk geometries to a set of constant aspect ratio disks.
-We simulate a new set of constant aspect ratio disks where we define the aspect ratio of the constant aspect ratio disk to be such that the constant aspect ratio disk intersects the non-constant aspect ratio disk (i.e., Shakura-Sunayev or the expanded inner disk) at the point of half of the cumulative reflected flux of the non-constant aspect ratio disk.
-We hold the spin of these constant aspect ratio disks constant and explore fitting these disks to the line profiles of the non-constant aspect ratio disk.
-We find that the constant aspect ratio disk fits the Shakura-Sunayev disk as well as the expanded inner disk for the lower Eddington ratios of $\dot{M} / \dot{M}_{\text{Edd}} = 0.3$ and $0.7$.
-However, for the thickest of the disks with $\dot{M} / \dot{M}_{\text{Edd}} = 1.1$, there are more notable biases in the parameter estimations when one fits the constant aspect ratio disk to the Shakura-Sunyaev disk or expanded inner disk model.
+We performed this same analysis but fit the other disk geometries to a set of constant-aspect-ratio disks.
+We simulate a new set of constant-aspect-ratio disks where we define the aspect ratio of the constant-aspect-ratio disk to be such that the constant-aspect-ratio disk intersects the non-constant-aspect-ratio disk (i.e., Shakura-Sunayev or the expanded inner disk) at the point of half of the cumulative reflected flux of the non-constant-aspect-ratio disk.
+We hold the spin of these constant-aspect-ratio disks constant and explore fitting these disks to the line profiles of the non-constant-aspect-ratio disk.
+We find that the constant-aspect-ratio disk fits the Shakura-Sunayev disk as well as the expanded inner disk for the lower Eddington ratios of $\dot{M} / \dot{M}_{\text{Edd}} = 0.3$ and $0.7$.
+However, for the thickest of the disks with $\dot{M} / \dot{M}_{\text{Edd}} = 1.1$, there are more notable biases in the parameter estimations when one fits the constant-aspect-ratio disk to the Shakura-Sunyaev disk or expanded inner disk model.